ChiaraPassaro/bunch_of_bubbles/README.md

     </div>
 ```

-Now we use the `dataTransfer` object to set the drop effect and the allowed effect, as well as the data to be transferred by chosing its name.
+Now we use the `dataTransfer` object to set the drop effect and the allowed effect, as well as the data to be transferred by choosing its name.

 ```JS
 function setColor(e, color) {